Climate change, pollution, drought, and environmental disparities are issues that affect us all, both locally and globally.

 One in ten Berkeley residents bike to work, the highest share of bike commuters of any city our size, and we're working to make biking even more accessible.

-In July 2017, Berkeley unveiled a new bike sharing system featuring 38 stations around town, and over 400 bikes.
+In June 2018, Berkeley launched a new bike sharing system featuring 38 stations around town, and over 400 bikes.

-Our bike stations will connect to a larger network, creating easier ways to get to BART, AC Transit, and other key destinations in Oakland and Emeryville.
+These bike stations connect to a larger network, creating easier ways to get to BART, AC Transit, and other key destinations in Oakland and Emeryville.

 Mayor Arreguin is also involved in developing the East Bay Greenway Concept Plan, that would create a bicycle and pedestrian pathway from Oakland to Hayward under the elevated BART tracks, as well as the Berkeley Bicycle Plan.